 The DenseNet121~\cite{huang_Densely_2017} architecture and the pre-trained weights provided by Cohen~\cite{cohen_TorchXRayVision_2022} was used as the baseline model.
 The model was fine-tuned on a subset of CheXpert~\cite{irvin_CheXpert_2019}, NIH~\cite{wang_ChestXRay8_2017}, PADCHEST~\cite{bustos_Padchest_2020} for 18 thoracic diseases.
 A series of transformations were applied to all train images, including rotation of up to 45 degrees, translation of up to 15\%, and scaling up to 10\%.
 Binary cross entropy losses and Adam optimizer were used.

-\paragraph{Parallelization for multiple CPU cores: } To effectively optimize the hyperparameters of our proposed taxonomy-based transfer learning methods, we utilize parallelization techniques that distribute the computational load across multiple CPU cores.
+\subsubsection{Parallelization for multiple CPU cores:}

+To effectively optimize the hyperparameters of our proposed taxonomy-based transfer learning methods, we utilize parallelization techniques that distribute the computational load across multiple CPU cores.
 By leveraging the power of parallel processing, we can drastically reduce the overall computation time and accelerate the optimization procedure, making the method more applicable to large-scale and high-dimensional datasets.
 Different parallelization libraries, such as joblib and Python multiprocessing, were employed to facilitate the implementation of parallelism, ensuring seamless integration with existing frameworks and offering a scalable and hardware-adaptable solution.

+\subsubsection{Optimum Threshold Determination:}

-\paragraph{Optimum Threshold Determination: } Determining the optimal threshold is a crucial aspect of evaluating the performance of the proposed method, as it determines the point at which the predictions for multi-label classification tasks are translated into binary class labels.
+Determining the optimal threshold is a crucial aspect of evaluating the performance of the proposed method, as it determines the point at which the predictions for multi-label classification tasks are translated into binary class labels.
 To determine the optimal threshold value, we used receiver operating characteristic (ROC) analysis, a common method for evaluating the performance of classification models.
 ROC analysis provides a comprehensive view of the model's performance at various threshold values, allowing us to determine the optimal point for balancing the true positive rate (sensitivity) and the false positive rate (specificity) (1-specificity).
 By plotting the ROC curve and calculating the area under the curve (AUC), we can quantitatively evaluate the discriminatory ability of the model and compare its performance at various threshold values.
 The optimal threshold is determined by locating the point on the ROC curve closest to the upper left corner, which represents the highest true positive rate and the lowest false positive rate.
 By incorporating ROC analysis and optimal threshold determination into our experimental design, we ensure that our results not only accurately reflect the performance of the model but also provide valuable insight into the practical applicability of our approach in real-world settings.

+\subsubsection{Evaluation:}

-\paragraph{Evaluation: } To assess the performance of the proposed techniques in accurately classifying samples compared to a baseline model, several evaluation metrics were used.
+To assess the performance of the proposed techniques in accurately classifying samples compared to a baseline model, several evaluation metrics were used.
 The metrics were selected based on their ability to provide a comprehensive assessment of the model's performance in terms of accuracy, precision, recall, and the ability to differentiate between true and false positives.
 The evaluated metrics are as follows.

 \begin{itemize}